galaxyproject/training-material/topics/proteomics/README.md

 ### Disclaimer
 Thanks for your interest in the GTN GalaxyP training material project.
 We only recently started working on this repository.
 We try to integrate more and more topics over time.
 Keep an eye out for new material from time to time.

-If you want to join the discussion about new material to integrate, please post your thoughts [here](https://github.com/galaxyproject/training-material/issues/237).
+If you want to join the discussion about new material to integrate, please post your thoughts on this [issue page](https://github.com/galaxyproject/training-material/issues/237).
 We are most thankful for any feedback!